vFf0621/Dreamer4-torch/README.md

 Please note that Attention Soft Capping is not implemented as no training instability is found.
 Instead, Scaled Product Attention is used.

+Different from previous implementations, this default implementation uses RoPE1D and learned positional PE.
+Also, embedding lookup is implemented for action inputs.

+Input images are expected to be of shape (CH, H, W) and normalized in [0, 1].

 Install via
 ```python
 pip install -r requirements.txt